River Raid: Development

 River Raid was designed by Carol Shaw for Activision.
-Shaw had started programming in High School coding in BASIC, which led her to pursue a career in computers.
-She received her bachelor's degree in electrical engineering and computer science at the University of California, Berkeley.
-While at university, she was in a work-study program that allowed her to work at various computer companies including a six-month position at Atari.
-She worked at Atari after graduation developing 3-D Tic-Tac-Toe (1978) and Video Checkers (1980), which she described later as not being "top-sellers".
-Shaw later accepted an offer to work on developing games for Activision.

-Shaw programmed the game.
 She said the idea of the game was mostly her own, with some feedback from other designers.
-Shaw recalled that there were a lot of video games with scrolling and thought it would be a good thing to do on the Atari 2600 as there had not been many that have done that.
+Shaw recalled that there were numerous video games with scrolling and thought it would be wise to develop the game for the Atari 2600.
 She was initially inspired by the game Scramble (1981) and approached Alan Miller of Activision to develop a space-themed game.
 Miller responded that there were too many outer space–themed games, suggesting her to come up with a different theme.

 Shaw created a game where objects scroll down the screen.
-She began drawing the game on graph paper and found that creating a game that scrolled horizontally would not work well and would appear "very jerky", leading the game to be designed to scroll vertically.
+She began drawing the game on graph paper and found that creating a game which scrolled horizontally would not work well and would appear "very jerky", leading it to be designed to scroll vertically.
 While doodling on graph paper, she found that she could design the game with a mirror image looking like a river with islands in the middle of it.
 Initially, the players would be controlling a boat which Shaw felt did not look good.
-She recalled that Activision programmer David Crane had potentially suggested to her a jet would appear better and began designing one that appeared to be flying up a canyon.
+She recalled Activision programmer David Crane's suggestion that a jet would look better, and she began designing one which appeared to be flying up a canyon.